benpicco/FastLEDonPc/README.md

 The Layout for NeoMatrix is `NEO_MATRIX_TOP + NEO_MATRIX_LEFT + NEO_MATRIX_ROWS` (no ZIGZAG as you would want on real hardware)

+If things appear too dark, use the `+` key to increase brightness.

 # Installation

 SDL is used to render a simulation of the LED-Strip Matrix.